rodezayas/field-service-operations-automation/README.md

 This created delays, inconsistent evidence validation, duplicated communication, and limited visibility into activity completion.

 The workflow centralizes the process and guides each participant through a controlled operational sequence.
+An instead of having a human in the loop validating everything by hand, now AI does the job.

 ---